A Virtual Contest for students to

 celebrate the 50th Anniversary of the Chesapeake and Ohio Canal National Historical Park

 The Chesapeake and Ohio Canal National Historical Park is celebrating 50 years (1971-2021) as a national park!
 Together with the C&O Canal Trust, we are hosting a virtual contest for students to learn about the C&O Canal.
 Winning projects will receive a scholarship from the park's non-profit partner, the C&O Canal Trust.
 The Elementary/Intermediate Contest is open to all Grade 3-5 Classrooms.
 The Middle/High School Contest is open to all Grade 6-12 Students.
 Winning projects will be announced and showcased on the park website and social media sites.
 Please read the information below for complete contest guidelines.
-Project submissions are due by May 7th, 2021.
+New Submission Date: Projects are due May 21st, 2021.

 Elementary/Intermediate Contest for Grade 3-5 Classes

 Teachers, if you're considering entering your class in the Canal Voices Contest, please read the information below.
 Through this virtual contest, we hope that your class will enjoy learning about the C&O Canal and we can't wait to see the project your class submits!
 Winning projects will receive a scholarship and a C&O Canal Explorer Backpack filled with fun nature activities that can be used outdoors or in the classroom!
 Project submissions are due May 21st, 2021.